Solaire/GLC/README.md

 - For configuration, switch to .ini instead of .json

 ## In progress changes:
-- For games, switch to SQLite database instead of .json [ISSUE #6]
+- For games, switch to SQLite database instead of .json [#6]
 - Small icons to left in single-column list mode
   - Disabled currently, as icons are randomly missing, especially after going to previous page or back to previous menu.
 - Live switch between sorting modes